MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 8. Under the **Email activity** chart, select the **View more** button.
 This displays the **Exchange** report dashboard.
 At the top of the dashboard, the **Email activity** tab is displayed by default.
 Select the **Mailbox usage** tab that appears to the right of it.

-9. The default mailbox usage that is initially displayed is **Past 30 days** (this usage factor appears on the far right side of the row containing the **Mailbox usage** tab).
+9. The default mailbox usage that is initially displayed is **Past 30 days** (this usage factor appears on the far-right side of the row containing the **Mailbox usage** tab).
 Select the down-arrow that appears next to **Past 30 days** and select one of the other options that appear in the drop-down menu (**7 days**, **90 days**, and **180 days**) to see how the display changes.

 10. Scroll down below the charts to see mailbox details for each of the active users.

 11. Scroll back to the top of the page.
-On the navigation thread at the top of the page (**Home > Usage > Exchange**), select **Usage** to return to the Usage page.
+On the navigation thread at the top of the page (**Home > Usage > Exchange**), select **Usage** to return to the Usage Overview page.

 12. Review the various reports on this page.
-While there may be limited or no data for each report, you at least get a feel for the types of reporting that's available.
+While there may be limited or no data for each report, you can at least get a feel for the type of reporting that's available.

 13. You now want to review the reports that are available in the **Exchange admin center**.
 In your browser, you should have the **Message trace - Exchange admin center** tab open from the prior task; if so, select it now.
 However, if you previously closed this tab, then in the **Microsoft 365 admin center**, under the **Admin centers** group in the navigation pane, select **Exchange**.